shumbor/accel-ppp-docs/configuration/ipoe.rst

 **renew-time=n**
     By default ``renew-time`` calculate as lease-time/2.

     Specifies lease renew time (option 58) in seconds to be sent to DHCP client.
+Might be overwritten by RADIUS attribute DHCP-Renewal-Time.

+**rebind-time=n**
+    By default ``rebind-time`` calculate as lease-time/2+lease-time/4+lease-time/8.

+    Specifies lease rebind time (option 59) in seconds to be sent to DHCP client.
+Might be overwritten by RADIUS attribute DHCP-Rebinding-Time.

 **shared=0|1**
     By default is active ``shared=1``